tombresee/Reinforcement-Learning-Notes/updated.rst

       The ``prepend`` and ``append`` options, as well as ``tab-width``.

+Tom is .. code-block:: python

+       def some_function():
+           interesting = False
+           print 'This line is highlighted.'
+           print 'This one is not...'
+           print '...but this one is.'

 .. rubric:: Footnotes

 ..
 [1] There is a standard ``.. include`` directive, but it raises errors if the